 Leadership skills.
 Art directors must be able to organize, direct, and motivate other artists.
 They need to articulate their visions to artists and oversee production.

 Time-management skills.
 Balancing competing priorities and multiple projects while meeting strict deadlines is critical for art directors.

-The median annual wage for art directors was $80,880 in May 2012.
+The median annual wage for art directors was $94,220 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $43,870, and the top 10 percent earned more than $162,800.
+The lowest 10 percent earned less than $53,240, and the highest 10 percent earned more than $188,750.

-In May 2012, the median annual wages for art directors in the top five industries in which these art directors worked were as follows:
+In May 2019, the median annual wages for art directors in the top industries in which they worked were as follows:

-Employment of art directors is projected to grow 3 percent from 2012 to 2022, slower than the average for all occupations.
+Employment of art directors is projected to show little or no change from 2018 to 2028.
 Art directors will continue to be needed to oversee the work of graphic designers, illustrators, photographers, and others engaged in artwork or layout design.

-Employment of art directors is projected to decline in the publishing industry from 2012 to 2022.
-Although job opportunities may decline as traditional print publications lose ground to other media forms, new opportunities are expected to arise, as the number of electronic magazines and Internet-based publications grows.
-Rather than focusing on the print layout of images and text, art directors for newspapers and magazines will design Web pages that incorporate a variety of photographs, illustrations, infographics, graphic designs, and text images.
+Employment of art directors is projected to decline 10 percent in the publishing industry from 2018 to 2028 as traditional print publications lose ground to other media forms.
+Rather than focusing on the print layout of images and text, art directors for newspapers and magazines will increasingly design for web and mobile platforms.

 Strong competition for jobs is expected as many talented designers and artists seek to move into art director positions.
-Workers with a good portfolio, which demonstrates strong visual design and conceptual work across all multimedia platforms, will have the best prospects.
+Prospective art directors with a strong understanding of how to create intuitive, user-friendly designs will have better prospects working with interactive digital platforms.
+Workers with a good portfolio, one that demonstrates strong visual design and conceptual work across all multimedia platforms, will have the best prospects.